jy95/jy95.github.io/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`Fuse.js`](https://www.fusejs.io/) to offer fuzzy-search for the games.

 ## Learn More